-Has anybody been to Salem Massachusetts?
+For example, have you ever been to Salem, Massachusetts?
 On Halloween?
-It’s a “madhouse” (pardon the pun) of psychics everywhere ready to do readings.
-It’s also a great place to explore some of those cultural fears that still have a hold on us.
+It’s a “madhouse” (pardon the pun) of psychics on every corner, ready to do readings.
+It’s also a great place to explore some of those cultural fears that still hold us captive.

-Interesting that modern brain research indicates that women have an advantage in the ability to sense when something is about to happen.
-And yet, most of us ignore this internal warning system probably because we just want to fit in and stay safe.
-Could it also be subtle memories about ancestors who did not shut up and were burned at the stake that makes us wary?
+I always wonder why most of us ignore this internal warning system.
+Could it be because we want to fit in and stay safe?
+Is it perhaps a generational reaction?
+Could it be about remembering stories about ancestors who did not shut up and burned at the stake?
+Is this what makes us wary?

-Now, this gift was non-refundable… Yet, when Cassandra did not get all mushy about Apollo, he became a scorned lover and wanted revenge.
-Yup, happens all the time.
-So, the only thing this mad man could do was put a curse on her; make it so no one would listen.
-Thus, when she warned that her beloved homeland, Troy would be destroyed no one would believe her.
+Now, this gift was non-refundable.
+Yet, when Cassandra did not get all mushy about Apollo, he became a scorned lover and wanted revenge.
+Yup, it happens all the time.
+So, the only thing this mad man could do was to put a curse on her.
+He fixed it so no one would listen.
+Thus, when she warned that her beloved homeland, Troy, would be destroyed, no one would believe her.

 Hummmm.
 Ancient Greece, witch trials, women getting brushed aside when they see where things are heading; told to mind their own business.

-Look, we all know the speed of change is constantly escalating and yes, we do need to speak out.
+Look, we all know the speed of change is constantly escalating, and yes, we need to speak out.
 No more letting fear and self-doubt win.

 Remember Sherron Watkins?
 She was a former Vice President of Corporate Development at Enron.
 She helped uncover that ugly scandal.
 As a whistleblower, she, to this day, discusses the isolation that comes from talking truth to power and how important it is to speak out.
 Ask yourself, are you Gutsy or Bold?

-It is only through talking truth to power and being brave that we can continue to transform the patterns from the past.
-Karen Mangia is a great example of a Gutsy Woman and you can read all about her here.
+It is only through talking truth to power.
+You must be brave.
+That is how we can continue to transform the patterns from the past.
+Karen Mangia is an excellent example of a Gutsy Woman, and you can read all about her here.